Bill Walkenbach, Head Baseball Coach

 - (909) 607-1798

-Coach Walkenbach enters his fifth season at the helm of the Claremont-Mudd-Scripps baseball program in the 2019-20 academic year.
-Over his first four seasons at the helm, he has improved the Stags' win total and winning percentage each season, turning the program around from a 7-32 season the year before he took over to a 19-14-1 mark in 2019, when CMS finished fifth in the SCIAC and were in the race for the conference tournament until the final weekend (the 2020 season was suspended due to the coronavirus pandemic, with the Stags holding a 7-7 record).
+Coach Walkenbach enters his sixth season at the helm of the Claremont-Mudd-Scripps baseball program in the 2020-21 academic year.
+Over his first four seasons at the helm, he improved the Stags' win total and winning percentage each season, turning the program around from a 7-32 season the year before he took over to a 19-14-1 mark in 2019, when CMS finished fifth in the SCIAC and were in the race for the conference tournament until the final weekend (the 2020 season was suspended due to the coronavirus pandemic, with the Stags holding a 7-7 record).

 The turnaround is no surprise, as Walkenbach has a history of acheiving unprecedented success at his previous coaching stops.
 Prior to CMS, he served seven years as the head baseball coach at NCAA Division I Cornell University, where he led the Big Red to its first-ever Ivy League Championship in 2012 and set single season school records with 31 wins overall and going 14-6 in conference play.
 The team won the Lou Gehrig Division of the Ivy League in 2009 and 2012.
 Academically, the Big Red baseball team was recognized for being in the top 10 percent of Division I baseball for all seven years under Walkenbach.

 Before his tenure at Cornell, Walkenbach was the head coach of the Division III Franklin & Marshall baseball program in Lancaster, Penn.
 Under his tutelage, the Diplomats won two regular season Centennial Conference championships in 2006 and 2007 and achieved a 69-42 overall record, the highest percentage during any three-year period in program history.
 The team finished the 2006 season ranked No. 13 in Division III, the highest ranking for the program to date.